mecafdl/pigraphs_body_morphology/README.md

 1. Add directories to search path, in MATLAB's command line: `run init_path.m`

 2. To see the results for the simulated robot manipulator open `frankaArmSimulated.m`.
-The different sections of the code are self-explanatory

 3. To see the results for the physical robot manipulator open `frankaArmPhysical.m`.
-The different sections of the code are self-explanatory

-4. To see the results for the robot manipulator open `phantomxHexapod.m`.
-The different sections of the code are self-explanatory
+4. To see the results for the hexapod robot open `phantomxHexapod.m`.

+5. To see the results for the humanoid robot open `poppyHumanoid.m`.

+The different sections in the scripts are self-explanatory.